 Frequency: 4 days per week, with a day of rest between each session

 Alternate exercise days with chemotherapy days as fatigue will be a limiting factor for exercise activities.
 Progress the program over 4 weeks toward 70% of maximum Vo2 or heart rate for 20 to 30 minutes 4 days per week.
 Exercise intensity is best assessed by a combination of heart rate measures and perceived exertion levels as fatigue levels may affect daily intensities of exercises.
 A low-intensity weight-training program can be added to an established aerobic fitness program.
-Clients undergoing chemotherapy will need to be managed for their level of fatigue and other side effects to maintain adherence to their exercise program.7 Although treatment of this condition involves removal of or damage to lung parenchyma tissues, this may not significantly limit the ...
+Clients undergoing chemotherapy will need to be managed for their level of fatigue and other side effects to maintain adherence to their exercise program.7 Although treatment of this condition involves removal of or damage to lung parenchyma ...